rozbb/draft-waict-transparency/draft-waict-transparency.md

 The status quo for trust in in-browser Javascript cryptography is the same as that from 2011, namely that it is [considered harmful](https://web.archive.org/web/20200731144044/https://www.nccgroup.com/us/about-us/newsroom-and-events/blog/2011/august/javascript-cryptography-considered-harmful/).
 The primary reason comes down to code distribution.
 Consider WhatsApp as an example.
 WhatsApp currently hosts a web application which generates cryptographic material in the client’s browser that lets users view their end-to-end encrypted messages.
 What is to stop WhatsApp from simply modifying their Javascript to exfiltrate those same keys?
 [The answer for WhatsApp specifically](https://blog.cloudflare.com/cloudflare-verifies-code-whatsapp-web-serves-users/) is “Cloudflare co-signs all Javascript used in the webapp, and clients with a special plugin check the signature before running it.”
 This ensures that, if WhatsApp launched such an attack on a User with the plugin, it would be evident from Cloudflare’s data.
 This works fine for WhatsApp, but this is a bespoke solution that is unavailable to anyone but Meta.
 There are non-E2EE-related JS payloads that benefit from transparency as well, such as verifying code attestation signatures in [private compute](https://tinfoil.sh/blog/2025-02-03-running-private-deepseek).

 There is thus good reason to have an open easy-to-join ecosystem which does something similar to "third party co-signs all Javascript used."
 This would work for any code distribution method, including via the site or a third-party CDN.
-We can achieve this with webapp manifest transparency.
+We can achieve this with webapp transparency.
 It can open the stage for all kinds of client-side cryptography like Proton Mail, CryptPad, Tinfoil, or a Signal web app.

 #### Monitoring tampering